• Promotes granulation and facilitates autolytic debridement

 • Can be worn for up to seven days

-DuoDERM® CGF® Border Dressing in indicated for use on: dermal ulcers, including full-thickness wounds, pressure ulcer management (stages 1-4), leg ulcer management, superficial wounds (e.g., minor abrasions), second-degree burns and donor sites
+DuoDERM® CGF® Border Dressing is indicated for use on dermal ulcers, including full-thickness wounds, pressure injuries (stages 1-4), leg ulcers, superficial wounds (e.g., minor abrasions), second-degree burns and donor sites

 Contraindicated for use on individuals with a known sensitivity to the dressing or its components.

-- DuoDERM® CGF® Border Dressings only provide local management of the wound site.
+2. DuoDERM® CGF® Border Dressing only provides local management of the wound site.
 In pressure injury care, other aspects such as repositioning of the patient and nutritional support should not be neglected.
-In leg ulcer care, lack of adequate rest in patients with vascular (arterial or venous) insufficiency can increase the amount of local edema and hinder potential healing.
+In leg ulcer care, lack of adequate rest in patients with vascular (arterial or venous) insufficiency can increase the amount of local edema and hinder healing.

 Odor: Wounds, particularly those that are large or necrotic, are often accompanied by a disagreeable odor; however, this is not necessarily indicative of infection.
-The odor should disappear when the wound is cleansed (see infection).
+The odor should disappear when the wound is cleansed.

 Granulation: Excessive granulation tissue may develop in some wounds when using occlusive dressings.